phillip-haydon/philliphaydon.com/_posts/2012-02-21-service-stack-i-heart-you-my-conversion-from-wcf-to-ss.md

 So if I have any of the information defined on the request object, I simply query for it.

 Now if you're looking at the method you're probably thinking the same thing I thought when I first looked at something similar.
-How the fark do I query that?
-Well I'll explain that soon.
+How the fark do I query that? *Well I'll explain that soon*. :)

 The last thing missing tho is the Response.